Search this site

-There was the sound of flint stones being struck and a torch was lighted.
+There was the sound of flint stones being struck, and a torch was lighted.

-"Then let us go, Mrityunjoy," the sanyasi told him.
+"Then let's go, Mrityunjoy," the sannyasi said.

 Mrityunjoy said in a reproachful voice, "Baba, should all my efforts go waste?
 After facing so many hardships, should the treasure still elude me?"

 Mrityunjoy sensed that they had entered a room.
 There was the sound of flint stones being struck and when the torch was lit, Mrityunjoy saw the most amazing sight!
 Layers and layers of gold were embedded on the walls!
 The room was filled entirely with gold!
-Mrityunjoy's eyes sparkled and he cried out like an insane man, "This gold is mine - I cannot go away leaving them behind."
+Mrityunjoy's eyes sparkled and he cried out like an insane man, "This gold is mine - I cannot go away leaving it behind."